 - Budget Documents Made Simple: Key to Budget Documents.

-- Difference between Full Budget and Vote on Account.
+- The difference between Full Budget and Vote on Account.

 - Cut Motions: Policy Cut, Economy Cut, and Token Cut